 Military Educational Benefits

-West Coast University is approved for training of Veterans and eligible persons for most academic programs under the provisions of Title 38, United States Code.
+West Coast University is approved for training of Veterans, active duty military and eligible persons for most academic programs under the provisions of Title 38, United States Code.
 University Financial Aid Directors serve as Certifying Officials for each campus.
 Students interested in Military or Veterans Educational Benefits should contact the Financial Aid Department for a current list of approved programs.
-Veterans who are unsure of their eligibility should contact the Veterans Administration or Department of Defense directly.
+Veterans or active duty military who are unsure of their eligibility should contact the Veterans Administration or Department of Defense directly.
 Eligible students must maintain satisfactory academic progress to continue receiving educational benefits.